lukasklima/quid/cran-comments.md

 ## Resubmission
-This is a the second resubmission.
+This is the third resubmission.
 In this version I have:

-* Removed (possibly) invalid URLs from the vignettes.
+* Reduced vignette build time by using precomputed results.

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs.